simonqian999/nlp_2022_p/Peter/code/README.md

 ### Bert.ipynb
 - Use this notebook for compared modelling with none fine-tune bert.
 - Also remember to put needed files in the right directory.
+### MLP+SVM.ipynb
+- Use this notebook for other modelling methods.
 ### Check Devset Prediction.ipynb
 - Use this notebook to check the prediction performance on devset (double check afterwards as it's already done in BertForSequence.ipynb with a good pipeline).
+### Covid Analysis(Hashtag).ipynb
+- Use this notebook to check the analysis on hashtag of covid data for task 2.
-### Covid Analysis.ipynb
+### Covid Analysis(Topic,Sentiment)
-- Use this notebook to check the analysis on covid data for task 2.
+- Use this notebook to check the analysis on topic and sentiment of covid data for task 2.